eskederks/eMAGMA-tutorial/eMAGMA tutorial PART_1.md

     sort -n -r -k10 Thyroid_entrez_gtex_v7_normalised.txt_MDD_permuta_magma.gsa.sets.genes.out|awk '{if ($10<=0.05) print $0}' > top_thyroid_MDD_saddlebrown

-Thi will generated a list of 133 genes.
+This will generated a list of 133 genes that based on gene-proximity are higly associated with MDD.

-So far we generated a list of genes that based on gene-proximity are associated with MDD.
-In the second part of this tutorial we will use eMAGMA to generate a list of genes associated to MDD based on genes function go to PART2!
+In the second part of this tutorial we will use eMAGMA to generate a list of genes associated with MDD based on eQTL, gene expressiona and tissue specific information. go to PART2!